pberlandier/odm-cicd/README.md

 In the end, the set of activities that have been complete should be the following, with each activity keeping track of the steps that have been performed through the pipeline execution.

 ![](doc/images/Picture26.png)

+# License
+This project is licensed under the Apache License - see the [LICENSE](LICENSE) file for details.

+# Notice
+© Copyright 2022, IBM Corporation